Artist Statement : Mike Odden Art Through The Decades

 absurdities, dreams & metaphors

-Current paintings consist of thousands of organo-morphic shapes that are a consideration of the interior of the human body and its connections to primordial forms of life.
-Further, concepts lie beneath the surface, stemming from a diverse interests, including, philosophy, faith, cosmology, and biology.
+Through a form of meditation I allow myself to create a stream of consciousness that is free flowing where unconscious decisions are made as to choices of color and shape.
+The paintings consist of thousands of organo-morphic shapes that are a consideration of the interior of the human body and its connections to primordial forms of life.
+Further, concepts lie beneath the surface, stemming from diverse interests, including, philosophy, faith, cosmology, and biology.
 These concepts are then processed through my own personal absurdities, dreams and metaphors.

-I have been influenced directly and indirectly by many artists throughout my lifetime notably by artists like Kurt Hunterwasser, Ad Reinhardt, Picasso, and Jackson Pollack.
+I have been influenced directly and indirectly by many artists throughout my lifetime notably by artists like Kurt Hundertwasser, Gustave Klimt, Ad Reinhardt, Picasso, and Jackson Pollack.